Dutch Oven Spiral Ham with Sweet Glaze

-Whether you’re baking a ham for family gatherings, special occasions or your Easter dinner, this easy Dutch oven ham recipe will be a timesaver.
-It features a pre-cooked spiral cut ham with a sweet and smoky brown sugar glaze.
+Whether you’re baking a ham for family gatherings or a holiday dinner, this easy Dutch oven ham recipe will be a timesaver.
+It features a pre-cooked spiral ham with a sweet glaze using simple ingredients.
+The combination of the sweet, smoky, tangy and savory flavors enhance the natural flavors of the ham.

 You can use this glaze recipe as a sauce for baked ham, hamsteaks or pork chops!